 where for a measure $\mu$ in $\mathds{X}_{n}$ the measure $\mu^{\sigma}$ is defined in $\prod_{i=1}^{n}X_{\sigma(i)}$ for measurable sets $A_{j}$ of $X_{j}$ as $\mu^{\sigma}(\prod_{i=1}^{n}A_{\sigma(i)} ):=\mu (\prod_{i=1}^{n}A_{i} ) $. \end{enumerate}

 \end{theorem}

 The measure $\Sigma[P]$ is called the Streitberg interaction of the probability $P$.
-It is important to emphasize that $\Sigma[P]$ can be the zero measure for a non decomposable probability.
-It can be proved that the amount of partitions in a set with $n$ elements is the Bell number $B_{n}$, see Section $26.7$ in \cite{NIST:DLMF}, which are defined as $B_{0}:=1$ and with the recurrence relation
+We emphasize that $\Sigma[P]$ can be the zero measure for a non decomposable probability.
+It can be proved that the amount of partitions in a set with $n$ elements is the Bell number $B_{n}$, see Section $26.7$ in \cite{NIST:DLMF}, defined by $B_{0}:=1$ and the recurrence relation

 Similar to the Lancaster interaction, the following result is valid.